Arc0re/arc0re.github.io/README.md

 + Make fix levels?
 Or improved random placement of "walls".
 + Console to enter cheats and stuff like that?

+Thanks a lot Demonixis, if you ever come across this repo, your [micro fps tutorial](http://www.demonixis.net/blog/un-micro-fps-en-javascript-avec-babylonjs/) has been very useful.
+(And I even borrowed some of your stuff like the getForwardVector() function).

 ## DISCLAIMER

 NONE OF THE ASSETS USED ARE MINE.
 ALL THE GRAPHICS AND SOUNDS ARE PROPERTY OF ID SOFTWARE (aka BETHESDA).